 Njie is the author of the photobook, This Is Where We Find Ourselves (2021), and her work has been featured in many publications.
 She has presented in spaces including TEDxPittsburgh Women, Brown University, and Harvard University, in addition to exhibiting work locally and nationally.
-Her work is included in the permanent collections of the Pérez Art Museum Miami (PAMM), the Carnegie Museum of Art in Pittsburgh, as well as many private collections.
+Her work is included in the permanent collections of the Pérez Art Museum Miami (PAMM), the Carnegie Museum of Art in Pittsburgh, as well as several private collections.
 In addition to her art practice Njie is the Founder/Lead Producer of the nonfiction storytelling company Eleven Stanley Productions, and she earned her B.A in Film and Media Studies from Washington University in St. Louis in 2010.

 Selected Work History

-2021 — Silver Eye Center For Photography, Radial Survey Vol. II: Inheritance, Pittsburgh, PA
+2021 — Radial Survey Vol. II: Inheritance, Silver Eye Center For Photography, Pittsburgh, PA

-2020 — Carnegie Museum of Art, Counterpressures, Pittsburgh, PA
+2020 — Counterpressures, Carnegie Museum of Art, Pittsburgh, PA

-2020—Brew House Association, Seeking Truth, Pittsburgh, PA
+2020 — Seeking Truth, Brew House Association, Pittsburgh, PA

-2018 — Pittsburgh Center for the Arts, On the Daily: Blackness in a Changing City (Solo), Pittsburgh, PA
+2018 — On the Daily: Blackness in a Changing City (Solo), Pittsburgh Center for the Arts, Pittsburgh, PA

-2017 — Gallery 102, Songs of My People: 25 Years Later, Washington D.C.
+2017 — Songs of My People: 25 Years Later, Gallery 102, Washington D.C.

-2015 — BOOM Concepts, Power(ed) by Grace: Musings on Black Womanhood (Solo), Pittsburgh, PA
+2015 — Power(ed) by Grace: Musings on Black Womanhood (Solo), BOOM Concepts, Pittsburgh, PA

 Residencies, Grants, Awards, Commissions